JuliaInterop/Clang.jl/doc/introduction.rst

 .. function:: value(c::EnumConstantDecl)

-    Returns the value of a given EnumConstantDecl, automatically using correct call for signed/unsigned types (note: there are enum value getter functions in libclang API).
+    Returns the value of a given EnumConstantDecl, automatically using correct call for signed vs. unsigned types.

 .. function:: pointee_type(t::Pointer)

+    Returns the type of the element pointed to by a Pointer cursor.